 30% flat rate.
 If you do not work as an employee, any pay you receive for your services is subject to withholding at a 30% flat rate.
-Income tax must be withheld at a flat rate of 30% on the following types of income from U.S. sources unless they are connected with the conduct of a U.S. trade or business, or the rate has been lowered by tax law or income tax treaty.
+Additionally, income tax must be withheld at a flat rate of 30% on other types of income from U.S. sources unless they are connected with the conduct of a U.S. trade or business, or the rate has been lowered by tax law or income tax treaty.
+For example, the 30% flat tax is withheld from the following types of income.

-- Interest (other than interest on bank deposits, savings and loan, credit union, or similar accounts, amounts held by insurance companies under agreements to pay interest, or certain portfolio debt obligations). - · Dividends. - Rents. - 85% of social security benefits paid to nonresident aliens. - Annuities (payments from pensions, trusts, etc.). - Royalties.
+- Interest (other than interest on bank deposits, savings and loan, credit union, or similar accounts, amounts held by insurance companies under agreements to pay interest, or certain portfolio debt obligations). - Dividends. - Rents. - 85% of social security benefits paid to nonresident aliens. - Annuities (payments from pensions, trusts, etc.). - Royalties.